KimJoon93/SimpleBoard/README.md

     I should add isELIgnored="false" because they read EL expression in text if we don't have that code.

 - Connect database
+    I used mysql with Docker.
+If I run docker container that contains mysql image, we could access to database.
+Before docker we should install mysql.
 - CSS

 -